 Prof. Dr. med.
 Thomas Dreher

 We look after our child and adolescent patients in a caring atmosphere with a dedicated sympathetic approach.
-Our team is concerned with the clinical and scientific diagnostic investigation and treatment of congenital and acquired orthopaedic diseases of infants, children, and young people.
+Our team is concerned with the clinical and scientific diagnostic investigation and treatment of congenital and acquired orthopedic diseases of infants, children, and young people.

 Thanks to the cooperation with the Zurich University Children’s Hospital, we can offer your child ideal care according to his or her individual needs.
-Medical treatment and surgery are offered at both facilities and Professor Thomas Dreher, the Senior Consultant in Pediatric orthopaedics, will decide on the appropriate location to ensure optimal treatment for your child.
+Medical treatment and surgery are offered at both facilities and Professor Thomas Dreher, the Senior Consultant in Pediatric orthopedics, will decide on the appropriate location to ensure optimal treatment for your child.

 Highly specialized team with a state-of-the-art infrastructure

 We usually treat infants and children with additional diseases or underlying neurological conditions at the Children’s Hospital.
 If surgery is necessary, a highly specialized multidisciplinary team stands ready to provide care that best meets the child’s needs.
-The cutting-edge facilities at Balgrist provide all other child and adolescent patients with inpatient and ambulatory care perfectly orientated to their orthopaedic requirements.
+The cutting-edge facilities at Balgrist provide all other child and adolescent patients with inpatient and ambulatory care perfectly orientated to their orthopedic requirements.

 Prof. Dr. med.
 Thomas Dreher